bokulich-lab/moshpit-docs/docs/chapters/01_tutorials/amr_gene_annotation/q2-rgi/reads.md

 authors:
 - vr
 ---
-# Read mapping
+# Read analysis

 In this section we will focus on mapping metagenomic reads to AMR genes using q2-rgi.

 ## Fetch databases

-To annotate sequences with q2-rgi, we first have to download the CARD databases with the `fetch-card-db` action.
+To run any analysis with q2-rgi, we first have to download the CARD databases with the `fetch-card-db` action.
 The action downloads and preprocesses the latest versions of the CARD,
-WildCARD, and kmer databases, where CARD contains curated antibiotic resistance genes, WildCARD includes predicted resistance genes from environmental genomes, and the k-mer databases provide precomputed unique k-mers for pathogen of origin predictions.
+WildCARD, and kmer databases, where CARD contains curated antibiotic resistance genes, WildCARD includes predicted resistance genes from environmental genomes, and the k-mer databases provide precomputed unique k-mers for pathogen-of-origin predictions.
-The CARD and WildCARD databases are combined into a single artifact, while the K-mer databases are stored in separate artifacts.
+The CARD and WildCARD databases are combined into a single artifact, while the k-mer databases are stored in separate artifacts.
 The CARD and WildCARD databases are used to annotate sequences with ARGs, while the k-mer database is used to predict the taxonomic origin of ARGs.